danielpodrazka/editor-mcp/README.md

   - Syntax checking to maintain code integrity
   - Protected paths to restrict access to sensitive files

+## Security Risks

+The editor-mcp includes powerful capabilities that come with certain security considerations:

+- **Jailbreak Risk**: The editor-mcp can potentially be jailbroken when reading a file that has harmful instructions embedded inside.
+Malicious content in files being edited could contain instructions that manipulate the AI assistant.
+- **Arbitrary Code Execution**: If running tests is enabled, there is a risk of arbitrary code execution through manipulated test files or malicious Python code.
+- **Data Exposure**: Access to file system operations could potentially expose sensitive information if proper path protections aren't configured.

+To mitigate these risks:

+1. Use the `PROTECTED_PATHS` environment variable to restrict access to sensitive files and directories.
+2. Disable test running capabilities in production environments unless absolutely necessary.
+3. Carefully review files before opening them, especially if they come from untrusted sources.
+4. Consider running the editor in a sandboxed environment with limited permissions.

 ## Key Advantages For LLMs

 This text editor's unique design solves critical problems that typically affect LLM code editing: